MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ## Rotate the Shopify Access key

-The following procedures describes how to to rotate the access token used by the Shopify Connector to access your Shopify online shop.
+The following procedures describe how to to rotate the access token used by the Shopify Connector to access your Shopify online shop.

 ### In Shopify

 1. From your **Shopify admin**, go to [Apps](https://www.shopify.com/admin/apps).
-2. In the row with the *Dynamics 365 Business Central** app, click **Delete**.
+2. In the row with the *Dynamics 365 Business Central** app, select **Delete**.
-3. In the message that appears, click **Delete**.
+3. In the message that appears, select **Delete**.

 ### In [!INCLUDE[prod_short](../includes/prod_short.md)]